GOODBODY STOCKBROKERS UC

 Disclosures will be made on an annual basis, unless there has been a material change

 Goodbody is a leading, diversified financial services firm operating in Ireland since 1874 and provider of Investment Banking, Wealth management and Asset Management services to domestic and international clients.
 Goodbody also acts as a market maker on the Irish and London Stock Exchanges.

-The Risk Committee is chaired by an Independent Non-Executive Director.
 The purpose of the Risk Committee is to enable senior management to focus on the fundamental prudential risks of the Group which include Market, Operational, Regulatory & Compliance, Business, Liquidity, Credit & Counterparty risk.
-The Committee has responsibility for oversight and advice to the Board on the current risk exposures of the company and future risk strategy.
-The Risk Committee takes into account the current and prospective macro-economic environment in preparing advice to the Board on overall risk appetite and tolerance.
-The Risk Committee advises the Board on the adequacy of capital resources having regard to the nature and scale of the business and the inherent risks in its operations.
+The Committee has responsibility for oversight and to advise the Board on the current risk exposures of the Group and future risk strategy.
+The Committee takes into account the current and prospective macro-economic environment in preparing advice to the Board on overall risk appetite and tolerance.

-The Compliance Committee is chaired by an Independent Non-Executive Director.
-The purpose of the Compliance Committee is to enable senior management and compliance staff to review the strength of the Compliance culture within the business and inform management of areas of weakness of controls identified and remedial actions which have or are required to be taken.
+The purpose of the Compliance Committee is to enable senior management and compliance staff to review the strength of the Compliance culture within the business and inform Management of areas of weakness of controls identified and remedial actions which have or are required to be taken.
 Responsibility for ensuring that the regulated entities under GANMAC act in a compliant manner rests with the Board.

-The Board have recognised the following risks arising from the activities of the regulated firms:
+The Board has recognised the following risks arising from the activities of the regulated firms: